 Residents of the city have the good fortune of having one of the shortest daily commutes compared to the rest of the country.
 On average, they spend only 12.59 minutes getting to work every day.

-The percentage of adults in Price who are college-educated is close to the national average for all communities of 21.84%: 17.29% of the adults in Price have a bachelor's degree or advanced degree.
+The education level of Price citizens, measured as those with bachelor's degrees or advanced degrees, is similar to the national average for all American cities and towns.
+17.29% of adults 25 and older in Price have a college degree.

 The per capita income in Price in 2010 was $18,634, which is lower middle income relative to Utah and the nation.
 This equates to an annual income of $74,536 for a family of four.
 However, Price contains both very wealthy and poor people as well.